aws-samples/subtitle-generator-cdk-app/README.md

    ![cdk-outputs](./assets/1.png)
 4. Paste the copied `cdk-outputs.json` into your browser and click the `Submit` button.
    ![Environment Setting](./assets/2.png)
 5. It's done!
-Now, sign up with a valid email account and try creating multilingual subtitle files(.srt, .vtt) for your videos.
+Now, sign up with a valid email account and try creating and editing multilingual subtitle files(.srt, .vtt) for your videos.

 ## AWS Services and Pricing
 * [Amazon Transcribe](https://aws.amazon.com/transcribe/pricing/)